TheSkinnyRat/si-warung-makan/README.md

 ## Getting Started

 1. Configure the [database](https://github.com/TheSkinnyRat/si-warung-makan-db)
-2. Download / Clone this repository to your server or local server `(htdocs in xampp, /www folder, etc)`
+2. Download / clone this repository to your server or local server `(htdocs in xampp, /www folder, etc)`
 3. Rename or copy `.env.example` to `.env`
 4. Open `.env` file and configure according to your database
 5. Open command line (cmd, power shell, etc)
-6. run `composer install`
+6. Run `composer install`
-7. run `php artisan key:generate`
+7. Run `php artisan key:generate`
-8. All Set ~
+8. All set ~
 9. You can try login to backend using `username: superadmin` and `password: superadmin`
 10. Or you can directly insert data to user table using BCrypt as password encryptor.
 You can use [BCrypt generator tool](https://bcrypt-generator.com/) in online sites to encrypt your password!
 11. Not work? [open issue](https://github.com/TheSkinnyRat/si-warung-makan/issues)